Our little birds will fly

 I am grateful for my role as a mother.
 I know too, my role as a prayer warrior will grow, and no matter how old my adult children are, I will continue to give them a blessing before they depart my home or my presence.

-(Published in August 2017 edition of The Valley Catholic)
+(Originally published in February 2018 edition of The Valley Catholic newspaper)